NethermindEth/warp/readme.md

 ### Supported features

-**Solidity**: Warp supports Solidity 0.8 and.
+**Solidity**: Warp supports Solidity 0.8.
 In order to support newer versions [nethersolc](https://github.com/NethermindEth/nethersolc) has to be updated, and [nethersolc binaries](https://github.com/NethermindEth/warp/tree/develop/nethersolc) within warp repository have to be updated.

 **Cairo**: The latest version of Cairo compiler supported by warp is 1.1.
 You can find compiler binaries together with warp plugin executable [in cairo1 directory](cairo1/).
 Warp plugin repository is located [here](https://github.com/NethermindEth/warp-plugin).